-In part two of my interview with Andrew Pudewa, we consider how children’s stories and fairy tales can teach virtue and truth.
+This is part two of my interview with Andrew Pudewa!
+We’ll consider how children’s stories and fairy tales can teach virtue and truth.

 Highlights from this episode:

 - truths learned from fairy tales

 - how truths are communicated through literature

 - why wonder and imagination are important for children and adults

 - how to navigate through a sometimes-scary library

 Fairy Tale Resources Mentioned:

 Note: some of the resources below may contain affiliate links, meaning I get paid a commission (at no extra cost to you) if you use that link to make a purchase.